Skip to content

 ASCII control characters inside an arg (a stray \n in a path, a tab in a filename, etc.) are stripped before the header renders, so a malformed arg can never break the card’s box shape.
 Long bash commands are clipped to fit the terminal width with a …) tail.

 Body.
 Carries the tool’s interesting output: directory entries, grep matches, command stdout, diff hunks.
-Capped at 10 visible lines with a trailing …N more line(s) notice — the model still receives the full output via the agent’s tool-result event.
+Capped at 10 visible lines — the model still receives the full output via the agent’s tool-result event.
+Listing-shaped tools keep the first 10 lines with a trailing …N more line(s) notice; command-envelope tools (run_bash, run_tests, git) keep the last 10 lines behind a leading …N earlier line(s) notice, because the verdict of a command — the test summary, the final compiler error — lives at the end of its output.
 A few tools have card-specific body shapes:

 • run_bash / run_tests / git split their output into stdout, a ── stderr ── separator, and stderr.
 The footer carries the process exit code (green when zero, red otherwise).